-- 1. Pull out the battery holder. - 2.
-Insert the new battery in the holder.
-Note the positive polarity should face outward. - 3.
-Push the holder into the remote control.

-- Avoid excessive heat and humidity.
-There may be battery damage if the battery is incorrectly replaced. - Replace only with the same or equivalent type recommended by the battery manufacturer.
+- Pull out the battery holder. - Insert the new battery in the holder.
+Note the positive polarity should face outward. - Push the holder into the remote control. - \bigcirc - Avoid leaving the remote control and battery in an excessive heat or humid environment like the kitchen, bathroom, sauna, sunroom or in a closed car. - Replace only with the same or equivalent type recommended by the battery manufacturer.

-- Dispose of the used battery according to the manufacturer's instructions. - Never throw a battery into a fire.
-There may be danger of an explosion. - If the battery is dead or if you will not be using the remote control for a long time, remove the battery to prevent damage to the remote control from possible battery leakage.
+- Dispose of the used battery according to the manufacturer's instructions. - · Never throw the battery into a fire.
+There may be danger of an explosion. - If the battery is dead or if you will not be using the remote control for an extended period of time, remove the battery to avoid damage to the remote control from possible battery leakage.